javascript-tutorial/en.javascript.info/6-data-storage/03-indexeddb/article.md

 */!*
 ```

-Here we do two things:
+...In other words, here we do two things:

-1. Add `db.onversionchange` listener after a successful opening, to be informed about a parallel update attempt.
+1. The `db.onversionchange` listener informs us about a parallel update attempt, if the current database version becomes outdated.
-2. Add `openRequest.onblocked` listener to handle the case when an old connection wasn't closed.
-This doesn't happen if we close it in `db.onversionchange`.
+2. The `openRequest.onblocked` listener informs us about the opposite situation: there's a connection to an outdated version elsewhere, and it doesn't close, so the newer connection can't be made.

-There are other variants.
-For example, we can take the time to close things gracefully in `db.onversionchange`, and prompt the visitor to save the data before the connection is closed.
-The new updating connection will be blocked immediately after `db.onversionchange` has finished without closing, and we can ask the visitor in the new tab to close other tabs for the update.
+We can handle things more gracefully in `db.onversionchange`, prompt the visitor to save the data before the connection is closed and so on.

+Or, an alternative approach would be to not close the database in `db.onversionchange`, but instead use the `onblocked` handler (in the new tab) to alert the visitor, tell him that the newer version can't be loaded until they close other tabs.

-These update collisions happen rarely, but we should at least have some handling for them, e.g. `onblocked` handler, so that our script doesn't surprise the user by dying silently.
+These update collisions happen rarely, but we should at least have some handling for them, at least `onblocked` handler, to prevent our script from dying silently.

 ## Object store